wultra/powerauth-webflow/docs/Basic-Definitions.md

 ### Operation review

-Operation review is a special authentication step which handles review of operation form data and next authentication method choice.
+Operation review is a special non-SCA authentication step which handles review of operation form data and next authentication method choice.
 This step is executed after user is authenticated and the next step is an authorization step.

 ### Organization